Lhourquin/Kalu-notes-hub/langages/javascript/framework/nest/readme.md

 `episodes.service.ts` should contains the **business logic**, is where we handle the data (from a database etc.) and create new method.
 That allows to isolating logic from controllers.

-`providers` are not only used for services, but also for any classes that need to be shared and injected across the applicationm such as **repositories, custom utilities, guards, etc** .
+`providers` are not only used for services, but also for any classes that need to be shared and injected across the application such as **repositories, custom utilities, guards, etc** .

 We was talk about **dependency injection**, so now we will see how to use them with the **dependency injection**